VW forges U.S. deal arising from diesel emissions scandal

 It was brokered by former FBI director Robert Mueller, the court-appointed mediator, in marathon talks at a Washington law firm over the past week.
 It is expected to settle more than 600 class suits in U.S. courts.

 Breyer did not disclose the amount of money involved, and ordered lawyers for all parties not to disclose details until they were final.
-He said there is "definite momentum" toward a final resolution.
+He said there is "definite momentum" towards a final resolution.

 The judge set the June 21 deadline for VW and the other parties to nail down the final details before the agreement faces a public comment period.
 It would need final judicial approval before taking effect.